 Mr. Newman serves as outside general counsel to numerous clients throughout the United States (whose clients include Fortune 100 retail companies).
 Over the years, he has forged relationships with clients that have been recognized as being amongst the fastest growing performance marketing networks and technology companies, ranked on both Inc. Magazine’s Annual 500/5000 List and Revenue Performance’s mThink Online Advertising Blue Book.

-He is sought-out to provide consultation on numerous technology-related matters, including the design and creation of Internet based businesses and websites.
+He is sought-out to provide consultation on numerous high technology-related matters, including the design and creation of Internet based businesses and websites.
 His practice also includes drafting, revising and negotiating an assortment of business contracts and Internet website agreements, including marketing agreements, advertising network agreements, publisher agreements, website terms and conditions, privacy policies, social media policies, technology services agreements, sweepstakes and contest rules, business formation and organization agreements and employee agreements.

 Mr. Newman is a uniquely qualified Internet attorney to counsel Internet-based businesses on emerging laws, regulations and policies.
 With more than 15 years of solid legal practice and a large firm background on both coasts, Mr. Newman has successfully litigated and settled numerous matters throughout the United States.